Principles in Foot and Ankle Pathology

 It has been published in many articles the relationship between a multitude of foot and ankle pathologies with tight medial gastrocnemius.
 Doing a proximal lengthening of the medial gastrocnemius is a simple procedure that has great value in improving many conditions.

-Eccentric exercise being done daily is associated with improvement in pain and gaining mobility and foot dorsiflexion (Example of exercises for plantar fasciitis)
+Eccentric exercise being done daily is associated with improvement in pain and gaining mobility and foot dorsiflexion

 Take Home Message